 Closing costs for a property seller will usually run anywhere from 1-3% of the final sale price.
 So again, if your house sells for $250k, you will likely be spending another $2,500-$7,500 once you reach the closing table.
 With a direct sale to LOCAL HONEST HOMEBUYER, you won’t have to worry about the closing costs.
 We will handle everything so you can sell your house fast and move on.

-When deciding whether to list your house with a Greater Cincinnati and Northern Kentucky real estate agent or sell it on your own, it’s important to have a realistic grasp on what everything is really going to cost you.
+When deciding whether to list your house with a Northern Kentucky real estate agent or sell it on your own, it’s important to have a realistic grasp on what everything is really going to cost you.
 Don’t just rely on your estimated final sale price to tell you which way to sell.
 You must factor in all of the costs you will face too.
 Putting your house on the MLS can be expensive.
 However, for some houses, it makes the most sense.
 For other properties, a direct sale will ultimately help the seller keep more money in their pocket while saving time and energy.
 It’s important to look at your property and your situation to determine which selling method will be the best for you!